usnistgov/hiperc/README.md

 Generically speaking, OpenMP and OpenACC provide low barriers for entry into acceleration;
 CUDA and Xeon Phi require high investments for hardware and compilers, but offer the greatest capabilities for performance and optimization of a specific application.
-Proof-of-concept GPU code can be run on [Amazon's EC2](https://aws.amazon.com/ec2/Elastic-GPUs/), and with a similar offering on [Rescale's ScaleX](http://www.rescale.com/products/) for Xeon Phi.
+Proof-of-concept code for GPU and KNL can be run on [Amazon's EC2](https://aws.amazon.com/ec2/Elastic-GPUs/), [Rescale's ScaleX](http://www.rescale.com/products/), and equivalent HPC cloud computing platforms.

-## Disclaimer
+### Disclaimer

 Certain commercial entities, equipment, or materials may be identified in this document in order to describe an experimental procedure or concept adequately.